-• Step 1: Calculation of points for price
+17.1.
+Step 1: Calculation of points for price

-- ➤ The PPPFA prescribes that the lowest acceptable bid will score 80 or 90 points for price.
-Bidders that quoted higher prices will score lower points for price on a pro-rata basis. - ➤ The formulae to be utilised in calculating points scored for price are as follows:
+- 17.1.1.
+The PPPFA prescribes that the lowest acceptable bid will score 80 or 90 points for price.
+Bidders that quoted higher prices will score lower points for price on a pro-rata basis. - 17.1.2.
+When calculating prices: - 17.1.2.1.
+Unconditional discounts must be taken into account for evaluation purposes; and 17.1.2.2.
+Conditional discounts must not be taken into account for evaluation purposes but should be implemented when payment is affected. - 17.1.3.
+The formulae to be utilized in calculating points scored for price are as follows:

-80/20 Preference point system [(for acquisition of services, works or goods up to a Rand value of R1million) (all applicable taxes included)]
+80/20 Preference point system [(for acquisition of goods or services for a Rand value equal to or above R30 000 and up to R50 million) (all applicable taxes included)]